bombasticSlacks/Aspirant/Game/Trades-Training.md

 #### Decadent
 You never suffer penalties due to intoxication or exotic comestibles.

-#### Military Expert
-Your knowledge covers historical and strategic military knowledge.

 #### Non-Target
 As long as you have a [Threat](Stats#Threat) value of 1 or less, enemies don’t consider you a threat/combatant until you attack.